Understanding Your Saboteurs: How to Overcome Inner Obstacles and Ignite Your Intuition

 4. The Pleaser

-Childhood root: Avoided conflict or earned love by people-pleasing.
+Childhood root: Avoided conflict by people-pleasing.

 Common thought: “If they’re happy, I’m safe.”